 MVPs are useful because they validate that a project is worth doing before we've wasted too much time and money.
 A system modernization project hasn't proven its value until it has successfully migrated the important (read: hard) parts.
 For that reason, the right MVP for a modernization effort is often a complex part of the system.

-If you pick an easier part, you will waste time, money, and maybe political capital doing work that does not prove that this new technology can be trusted with your most critical business functions.
+If you pick an easier part, or don't address basic architectural requirements, you will waste time, money, and maybe political capital doing work that does not prove that this new technology can be trusted with your most critical business functions.
 This turns deadly if the project fails months or years later, after millions of dollars have been spent, all because the "MVP" didn't prove the right hypothesis at the start.

 - Why MVP's Suck